 When SPA monitoring has been enabled, this information appears on the Page views page.

-As is the case for page view timing data, server-side data can only be collected when the server is also instrumented by New Relic, and the browser monitoring instrumentation is injected by the agent.
+As is the case for page view timing data, server-side data can only be collected when the host is also instrumented by New Relic, and the browser monitoring instrumentation is injected by the agent.
 For more information about how New Relic collects and presents this data, see Instrumentation for page load timing.

 URL query strings